 Why Don’t They Work?

 Kids learn when they talk about things and engage in discussion.
-Closed-ended questions don’t yield discussion—in fact, they shut it down.
+Closed-ended responses don’t yield discussion—in fact, they shut it down.
 Even if all your kids answer, if they’re each just saying “yes” or “no,” they’re not engaged and they’re not growing.

 Instead: Ask open-ended questions.

-Not surprisingly, an open-ended question is the exact opposite of a closed-ended question.
+Not surprisingly, an open-ended question is the exact opposite of a closed-ended one.
 Open-ended questions ask kids to think about the whys and hows.
 Kids probably couldn’t answer an open-ended question with one word if they tried.

 Why Open-Ended Questions Work: